deanovision/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+      I learned about the Common JS imports/exports and how they vary from ESNext I also learned about routers

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+      Middleware essentially an intermediary between data that is passed from one location to another, when the data reaches the middleware it is either stopped, changed or sent to the next process along the chain based on what the middleware is designed to do.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+      In RESTful API principles everything is considered a resource and can be accessed via a URI and can be managed via stateless HTTP methods

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+      Status codes can be sent to the client to signal the result of a request

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+      Routers are how you can partition an application into sub-applications

 ## Project Setup